CX STATS

 For the top 25% of employees in terms of EX, 96% also report high levels of work performance (IBM: The Employee Experience Index)

-When compared to business units in the bottom quartile of engagement, those in the top quartile realize greater productivity by 17%, lower absenteeism by 41%, and higher profitability by 21% (Gallup)
+When compared to business units in the bottom quartile of engagement, those in the top quartile realise greater productivity by 17%, lower absenteeism by 41%, and higher profitability by 21% (Gallup)

 In terms of average profit, companies that invest in EX outperform the ones that don’t by 4.2x (Jacob Morgan)